 “You may request this service if your infant weights no more than 10 kilos and is under 71 cm.

-Please note that we have one bassinet ready on each of our Boeing 767 and 2 on our Boeing 777 and 787 aircrafts.
-We would like to remind you to request the bassinet 48 hours before your trip through our Contact Center, as the service is subject to availability on each flight.
+- Request the bassinet 48 hours before your trip through our Contact Center, as the service is subject to availability on each flight.

-If you request this service you have to purchase the preferred seat for bassinet use.
+- If you request this service you have to purchase the preferred seat for bassinet use.
 Companions that require to travel next to you will have to pay for their seats too.

-If you travel with other passengers we will assign the seats in accordance with availability and the conditions of the fare paid.
+- If you travel with other passengers we will assign the seats in accordance with availability and the conditions of the fare paid.

 Lufthansa bassinet

-“These are perfectly suited to babies under 11 kg in weight and under 67 cm in length.
+“These are perfectly suited to babies under 11 kg (24lbs) in weight and under 67 cm in length.
 The number of bassinets on board is limited.
 You can reserve a bassinet up to 52 hours before your flight departs.
 Please note that, depending on your booking class, a seat reservation fee for the seat with the bassinet may apply. “

 MALAYSIAN AIRLINES BASSINET